discoproject/disco/doc/start/tutorial_2.rst

 2. Split input data into chunks
 -------------------------------

-In the introductory :ref:`tutorial`, we made use of a ddfs command, ``ddfs chunk``, to split input data into chunks and copy it onto ddfs.
+In the introductory :ref:`tutorial`, we made use of a ddfs (:ref:`DDFS`) command, ``ddfs chunk``, to split input data into chunks and copy it onto ddfs.
 To provide a more concrete sense of how to chunk input data, let's instead split our input data *before* we push it to ddfs.
 When we do push our already-split data to ddfs, we will tell ddfs to treat the distinct chunks as one.

 As alluded to before, there are many strategies for performing efficient join operations inside MapReduce frameworks.
 Here we will take the approach